Colombia regulator fines Odebrecht, consortium members $84.5 million

 Odebrecht has been at the center of a Latin American graft scandal, acknowledging in 2016 that it bribed officials in a dozen countries.

-In Colombia, the firm paid bribes worth $30 million in exchange for infrastructure contracts, investigations by the Attorney General's office found.
+In Colombia, the company paid bribes worth $30 million in exchange for infrastructure contracts, investigations by the attorney general's office found.

 The regulator fined Concesionaria Ruta del Sol - which is in liquidation - 221.5 million pesos, it added.